lvlcn-t/secret-detection-operator/README.md

   ObservedGeneration: 1
 ```

-The resource can then be configured to either ignore the secret or remediate it by moving it into a dedicated Secret object.

-The remediated secret will have the same name as the `ExposedSecret` resource, and the `ExposedSecret` will be updated to reflect the new status:
+Upon remediation, the secret value is safely stored in a Kubernetes Secret and the ExposedSecret updated accordingly:

 ```yaml
 apiVersion: secret-detection-operator.lvlcn-t.io/v1alpha1